ustaxcourt/ef-cms/docs/additional-resources/library-maintenance.md

 `@babel/register`: I locked it down to 7.16.5 because 7.16.7 was causing failures.

 `faker`: The last stable version is actually 5.5.3 which we already have.
+Locked down in package.json.
+Do not upgrade to the problematic version 6.6.6.

 ## JavaScript Libraries